 I teach at both Bachelors and Masters level on our Computer Science, Software Engineering, Information Technology in Organisations, and Web Science courses, and am a recipient of the Vice-Chanceller’s Teaching Award for my undergraduate teaching.
 I have also designed and delivered MOOCs on the FutureLearn platform with cohort sizes of upwards of 12,000 registered students, and have worked with Wolearn to deliver mini-courses and video lectures to students in Beijing Normal University in China.

-I lead four different undergraduate and postgraduate courses:
+I lead three different undergraduate and postgraduate courses:

 In this first year module we develop student’s skills in Java and explore the fundamentals of programming.
 The course is self-streamed, allowing students to choose the activities that match their existing skills and best support their development as programmers.